Will Smallbone: International career

+Smallbone qualified to play for the Republic of Ireland through his Kilkenny-born mother.
 Smallbone made his debut for Republic of Ireland U21s against Italy U21s in October 2020.
 On 3 June 2022, he scored his first goals for the Republic of Ireland U21 team, scoring a brace in a 3–0 win over Bosnia and Herzegovina U21 at Tallaght Stadium.
 He followed that up by scoring a volley from outside the box three days later, to open the scoring in an eventual 3–1 win over Montenegro U21.

 In November 2022, Smallbone was included in Stephen Kenny's senior squad for forthcoming friendlies.
+He made his debut on 22 March 2023 in a friendly match against Latvia, which ended in a 3–2 victory.
+He won Player of the Match award for his display against Latvia.

 Personal life

 Smallbone was diagnosed with alopecia in 2021 whilst recovering from his ACL injury.
+In December 2022, he became an ambassador for Alopecia UK.